New Zealand and South Seas International Exhibition: Former art gallery

-Little now remains of the exhibition venue and structure other than Logan Park and Anzac Avenue themselves.
+Little now remains of the exhibition venue and structure, other than Logan Park and Anzac Avenue themselves.
 The only remaining structure on the original site, the exhibition's art gallery, was bought at the conclusion of the exhibition by Sir Percy Sargood and his family, and donated to the city as an art gallery.
 The building remained the site of the Dunedin Public Art Gallery until a new site was completed for the gallery in the central city in 1996.

 Some sections of some of the exhibitions buildings were sold to members of the public and moved to other sites, most notably a small domed structure now part of an art gallery at Brighton, to the south of Dunedin.
 After the Dunedin Public Art Gallery moved to its new site in the city centre in 1996, the building was shortened to allow for expansion to the neighbouring University Oval cricket ground.
 The remaining portions of the gallery are used by the New Zealand Academy of Sport and Sports Medicine New Zealand as a gym, training venue, and offices.

 The former gallery building is the only remaining structure from any of the International Fairs held in New Zealand in the late 19th and early 20th centuries, and one of only some eight left from this era of world fairs worldwide.
 The building was designed by Edmund Anscombe, a driving force behind the staging of an exhibition in Dunedin, who was appointed official architect to the exhibition in 1924.
 The building has a Heritage New Zealand Category I classification.

 Former aquarium

-When proposals for an aquarium were unable to be funded by the Acclimatisation Society or the City Corporation, George Howes (entomologist) and others registered a private company, Aquarium Ltd., "To carry on the' business of an aquarium at the New Zealand and South Seas Exhibition at Dunedin."

-Aquarium Ltd. wound up at the end of the exhibition, the aquarium building was taken on by the city.
+When proposals for an aquarium were unable to be funded by the Acclimatisation Society or the City Corporation, George Howes (entomologist) and others registered a private company, Aquarium Ltd., "To carry on the business of an aquarium at the New Zealand and South Seas Exhibition at Dunedin."
+Aquarium Ltd. wound up at the end of the exhibition, and the aquarium building was taken on by the city.
 It was then purchased by the Otago Lawn Tennis Association.
 The aquarium tanks were relocated to the Dunedin Botanic Garden, along with the fernery from the exhibition, where they were used for housing fish until 1933.